pwyq/blog/_posts/2019-11-23-A-Hack-on-WarshipGirlsR.md

 ```

 Ta da.
 That's it.
 If you are interested for the full source code, check it [here][3].
+Since I need to run the script daily (and I am too lazy to run it myself), a `cronjob` was set up as well.

-Using the script, I estimated that I can achieve my desired goal in the game in just 3 months, instead of 10 years!
+Using the scripts, I estimated that I can achieve my desired goal in the game in just 3 months, instead of 5 years (told you, the numerical design is stupid)!

 Thanks for reading ;)